 These tips can help you prepare your student for the financial aspects of college.

 To help your student learn more about money management, we’re ready to help.
 We have a presence on many college campuses across Pennsylvania.
-PSECU members at these campuses have free ATM access, as well as the opportunity to visit our on-campus Financial Education Centers to ask questions.
-We even present free financial education workshops.
+PSECU members at these campuses have free ATM access, as well as the opportunity to visit our on-campus Financial Education Centers or call our member support team to ask questions.
+We even present free financial education workshops and have an Online Learning Center.

 Like you, we want to see your child have a successful financial future.
 A college education, along with a strong foundation in money matters, will go a long way toward making that a reality for your child.
 If your child is educated and has a strong foundation, they will be set to succeed with their finances in the future.